The Rusticator’s Guide to Maine Windjammer Cruises: Sailing Aboard the J. & E. Riggin

 You will be in close quarters with your fellow passengers, including (above) the sharing of restroom facilities.

 Our 20 fellow shipmates for the trip were well-traveled and adventurous folks in their 40s, 50s, 60s, 70s, and 80s.
 Everyone was super friendly and some had years of cruising aboard the Riggin.
 If you do at least three cruises, you become a member of the esteemed “Riggin Relics”, and burgee flags will be hoisted up the mast to let all know you’re on board!
 We had such a great time getting to know them and chat about their travels around the world.

-If you enjoy camping and/or glamping adventures like sleeping outdoors, moving about in small spaces, and simple pleasures like conversation, reading, and watching the landscape pass you by, this might be the perfect experience for you.
+If you enjoy camping and/or glamping adventures like sleeping outdoors, moving about in small spaces, and simple pleasures like conversation, reading, traveling sustainably, and watching the landscape pass you by, this might be the perfect experience for you.
 We’ve been avid tent campers for years and now that we’re older, we’re always up for a good glamping experience.
 While this sailing vacation isn’t as glam as some glamping experiences we’ve had — like in Chile and Slovenia — we think the level of cuisine (including the lobster bake) and the overall comfort factor would place it solidly in that category.